Code-Institute-Submissions/Othello/README.md

 Link: https://getbootstrap.com/docs/4.0/getting-started/download/#bootstrapcdn
 2. Fontawesome was used for the menu icon on smaller screens.
 link: https://fontawesome.com/icons?d=gallery
+* **MVC Architecture:** MVC (Model-View-Controller) was used in this project as the design and fundamentals of how it is structured.
 * **Version Control:** git was used for version control in this project and github to host the deployed project and the repository.
 * **Editors:** For the majority of the project Cloud9 was used but in the end it was moved over to gitpod.
 links: Cloud9 - https://aws.amazon.com/cloud9/